The Caretaker (2025 film)

 The Caretaker is a British independent psychological horror thriller produced by Landa Pictures.
 The film is written and directed by Luke Tedder and stars Ben Probert in the lead role of Eddie Hartwood.

 Synopsis

-The film is set at Lockbridge Academy, an isolated school on the coast, run by a powerful aristocratic Aberdeen family, who are hiding a dark secret.
-Eddie, a mute who is burdened with caring for his cruel, ailing mother and who is on the cusp of losing their home, takes a caretaker position at the school.
-There, he meets Marie, sparking an instant connection that will alter the trajectory of his life, while unravelling a sinister mystery lurking within the school that could shatter the Aberdeen family legacy forever.
+The Caretaker is a character-driven horror-thriller set at Lockbridge Academy, an isolated school on the coast, run by the powerful aristocratic Aberdeen family.
+Eddie is a mute, burdened with caring for his cruel ailing mother.
+While on the cusp of losing his home, he takes a caretaker position at Lockbridge.
+There, he meets a cleaner named Marie, sparking a connection that will alter the trajectory of his life, while unraveling a sinister mystery lurking within the school, that could shatter the Aberdeen's family legacy forever.